ParabSukrut/D365ForFinanceAndOperations/WBS Integration Service/README.md

 - ASP_WBSIntegrationService.axpp - Project with Custom service code
 - WBSResourceAssignment.json - JSON Sample which you can use to post data to custom service using Postman

-## Posting JSON Paylot to custom service -
+## Posting JSON Payload to custom service -
   1. Open the file (e.g "WBSResourceAssignment.json")

 Post message to Service URL as shown below